18 christmas destinations in Europe

 At the Christmas market, which takes place in Place Rihour, you can taste delicacies such as crêpes, gaufres, tartiflette and raclette.
 Another of the great attractions of spending Christmas in Lille is the huge 50 meter high Ferris wheel that is set up at the Grand Place.
 I highly recommend going up to enjoy the views of the city.
 It’s amazing!

-3. Cologne (Germany), a Christmas market near the cathedral
+3. Cologne (Germany), you will love the Christmas market near the cathedral

 Let’s now head to the east of Germany and talk about Cologne, a city that I have also had the pleasure of visiting at Christmas.
 This German city stands out especially for the Cologne Cathedral, an incredible Gothic cathedral of surprising dimensions declared a World Heritage Site by UNESCO in 1996.
 It is the most visited monument in Germany.